 - Safe use of appropriate apparatus in a range of contexts to measure energy changes/ transfers and associated values such as work done.

 - Use of appropriate apparatus to measure current, potential difference (voltage) and resistance, and to explore the characteristics of a variety of circuit elements.

 - Use of circuit diagrams to construct and check series and parallel circuits including a variety of common circuit elements.

 Maths skills are included in the assessment of physics; a minimum of 30% of the marks in physics assess mathematical skills.

-AQA GCSE physics and AQA GCSE combined science are both good routes to study physics at A level in the sixth form.
+AQA GCSE physics is a good route to study physics at A level in the sixth form.